kylethielk/twitter-findtofollow/README.md

 A PHP tool to find and filter potential users to follow.

 Written to automate the task of finding interesting and similar users that are likely to follow you back.
 The potential users are drawn from the followers of one user you specify.
 A list of criteria is then applied to each user in order to filter out those that are of little interest.
+These filtered users are used to build up a queue of users that we can then start following automatically.

-The selected users can then be followed automatically at random intervals generated between a specified minimum and maximum.
+The selected users can then be followed automatically at random intervals generated between a specified minimum and maximum by processing the queue.

 The application caches user profile information to cut down on Twitter API calls and network traffic.
 All caching is done on the local file system as I explicity wanted to avoid any reliance on a DB.